gdimi/Ghost-in-the-shell/README.md

 f = full log
 n = filename only log
 j = json format log
 o = no logfile creation
 s = silent, no output
-a = scan all files not only php
+p = print filenames being scanned instead of dots a = scan all files not only php
 i = scan for fake images (php scripts with image filename/extension)